-The JSTOR Access in Prison initiative provides learners at correctional facilities with either direct, mediated, or offline access to JSTOR’s library of scholarly, peer-reviewed journal articles and academic materials, enabling students to make the most of their education and develop valuable information literacy skills.
-We’ve worked with more than 500 DOCs and higher education providers on two continents to bring JSTOR access to more than 250,000 people who are incarcerated, and we continue to expand.
-There are no fees associated with providing JSTOR in correctional facilities.
+The JSTOR Access in Prison initiative provides learners at correctional facilities with an online mediated or an offline index option to access JSTOR’s library of scholarly, peer-reviewed journal articles and academic materials.
+These tools enable students to make the most of their education and develop valuable information literacy skills.

 Access options